 6. Cruise the Elaphiti Island archipelago

 The pretty Elaphiti islands can be found just off the coast from Dubrovnik, an intimate collection of 13 islands of which just three are inhabited.
 Pristine beaches and lush vegetation are a common feature among the islands, yet you’ll notice a slightly different character as you cruise from one to the next.
-We’d be hard pushed to choose a favorite but the vineyards, fig trees, lemon and olive groves of Šipan just make it that extra bit more special and give a taste of the real Croatia.
+We’d be hard pushed to choose a favourite but the vineyards, fig trees, lemon and olive groves of Šipan just make it that extra bit more special and give a taste of the real Croatia.
 Explore by bike and stop to experience one of the two working fishermen villages on the island.

-A number of the smaller Elaphiti islands have waters which are perfect for swimming or snorkeling and we’d recommend either taking a picnic or finding a small restaurant to sample the catch of the day.
+A number of the smaller Elaphiti islands have waters which are perfect for swimming or snorkelling and we’d recommend either taking a picnic or finding a small restaurant to sample the catch of the day.

 7. Cycle around salt-water lakes of Mljet National Park

-The island of Mljet is widely regarded as one of the most beautiful spots on the Dalmatian coast with its deep gorges, pine covered slopes and turquoise waters, and its two salt-water lakes are lapped by fantastic cycling trails, making for one of our favorite family days out.
+The island of Mljet is widely regarded as one of the most beautiful spots on the Dalmatian coast with its deep gorges, pine covered slopes and turquoise waters, and its two salt-water lakes are lapped by fantastic cycling trails, making for one of our favourite family days out.

 Inland, the easy to navigate cycle paths are pleasantly shaded and you can be as active or relaxed as you choose, the surrounding scenery is blissfully idyllic and you can stop off for a paddle in the warm waters or to admire the views as many times as you like!
-Through four kilometers of verdant pine forest you feel a million miles away from anywhere – for a small island Mljet is simply bursting with natural charm!
+Through four kilometres of verdant pine forest you feel a million miles away from anywhere – for a small island Mljet is simply bursting with natural charm!